Yffum/wordle-solver/README.md

 ## Usage
 Navigate to the program directory.

-To run the Wordle Solver, you can run `main.py` like so:
+To run the Wordle Solver, you can run `main.py` in terminal like so:

 `$ python main.py <agent_type> <test_length> <test_mode>`